rwinkhart/cachyos-postinstall-helper/README.md

     - whichever one you don't need
 - Firefox and language package

-As soon as the system is installed and booted, run this utility as root and follow the prompts!
+As soon as the system is installed (prior to booting into it), run this utility as root and follow the prompts!
 That's it.

-If using to configure Cosmic DE, I recommend running this utility from a raw TTY without Cosmic running.

-A reboot is recommended if applying system tweaks.